B.C. health officials release true hospital numbers after public pressure

 CTVNews.ca Top Stories

-U.S. justice officials reach deal with Huawei's Meng to resolve criminal charges

-U.S. Justice Department Officials are indicating that they are ready to resolve the criminal charges against Huawei executive Meng Wanzhou, and representatives from both sides will be appearing in a New York court shortly to address the matter.
-According to a letter docketed on Friday, 'a resolution of the charges against the defendant in this matter,' will be discussed, potentially bringing an end to a nearly three-year legal and diplomatic saga.
+The Canadian Conference of Catholic Bishops has apologized for the first time for the horrors that occurred in residential schools it ran for the federal government for more than a century.

-Emergency doctor says key parts of health triage have begun in Alberta
+'People will suffer and will die': Emergency doctor says some health triage has begun in Alberta

 The head of emergency medicine for the Alberta Medical Association says major components of triage have already begun in Alberta.